rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/registries/_index.md

 1. Click **Save**.

 **Result:** Your secret is added to the project or namespace, depending on the scope you chose.
 You can view the secret in the Rancher UI from the **Resources > Registries** view.

-## What's Next?
+Any workload that you create in the Rancher UI will be able to access your registry if it is within the registry's scope.

+## How to Deploy Workloads with Images in a Private Registry

+After adding a registry to a project, any workloads deployed via the Rancher UI will be able to pull images from that registry.

-Now that you have a registry added to the project or namespace, you can add it to a workload that's deploying an image from your private registry.
+Now that you have a registry added to the project or namespace, you can add it to a workload that you want to deploy an image from your private registry.

 For more information on adding a registry to a workload, see [Deploying Workloads]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/workloads/deploy-workloads/).